Post is modified on an ongoing basis, last updated 202508, images TBC

 Per Phase Design

-- 1 high side mosfet for 12V to output
+- 1 high side MOSFET for 12V to output

 - 1 MOSFET driver which can connect and switch both the high and low side mosfets with a PWM signal input